Sendai Subway 2000 series: History

-In May 2012, Kinki Sharyo announced that it had received an order to build 15 new four-car 2000 series EMUs for the Sendai Subway Tozai Line.
+In May 2012, Kinki Sharyo announced that it had received an order to build 15 new four-car 2000 series EMUs for the Sendai Subway Tōzai Line.
 The design of the new trains on order was officially unveiled by the Sendai City Transportation Bureau in November 2012.
 The first train was shown off to the media at Arai Depot in October 2014.